moveit/moveit_pr2/pr2_moveit_tutorials/planning/src/doc/move_group_interface_tutorial.rst

  1. The robot moves its right arm to the pose goal in front of it,
  2. The robot moves its right arm to the joint goal to the side,
  3. The robot moves its right arm back to a new pose goal while maintaining the end-effector level.
+ 4. The robot moves its right arm along the desired cartesian path.
- 4. A new object is added into the environment at the location of the right wrist (its color will be green)
+ 5. A new object is added into the environment at the location of the right wrist (its color will be green)
- 5. The object is attached to the wrist (its color will change)
+ 6. The object is attached to the wrist (its color will change)
- 6. The object is detached from the wrist (its color will change back to green)
+ 7. The object is detached from the wrist (its color will change back to green)
- 7. The object is removed from the environment
+ 8. The object is removed from the environment